-The Pacific Rim Traverse is a great introduction to coastal hiking and camping.
-This is the best hike in the Long Beach Unit of Pacific Rim National Park Reserve.
+The Pacific Rim Traverse is an epic hike in the Long Beach Unit of Pacific Rim National Park Reserve.
 The route stretches approximately 22 km between Wya Point and Portland Point.
 Highlights include spectacular coastal vistas and amazing marine wildlife viewing.
 Approximately 20 km of the hike is on hard, flat, sand beach.
 There are a couple of short sections of single track and boardwalk.
 Including a 2 km rainforest and bog section to bypass the rocky headlands at Quisitis Point.
 There is no backcountry camping permitted in the Long Beach Unit.
 There is excellent vehicle accessible camping at Green Point Campground.
 Our recommendation is to camp at Green Point and hike the traverse in two sections over a couple of days.
-The Pacific Rim Traverse is a perfect trip to help prepare for a bigger adventure like the West Coast Trail!
+The Pacific Rim Traverse is a perfect trip for hikers looking to experience a world-class coastal environment with all the comforts of vehicle-accessible camping or full-service resorts nearby.
+It is also a great introduction to coastal hiking and backpacking for anyone considering bigger trips like the West Coast Trail, North Coast Trail, and Nootka Trail.

 The Pacific Rim Traverse is located in the Long Beach Unit of Pacific Rim National Park Reserve.
 Our basecamp was the Green Point Campground.
 Tofino is 20.3 km northwest and Ucluelet is 20.0 km southeast.
 From Victoria, drive 297 km via Trans-Canada Hwy/BC-1 N and BC-4 W. Google Map